phstc/mongo_profiler/README.md

 Database profiling tools are awesome and always useful.
 I love [Mongo profiling](http://docs.mongodb.org/manual/tutorial/manage-the-database-profiler/).
 But unfortunately these tools don't match the queries with the source code they are profiling, making hard to find where the slow queries are executed.

-The Mongo Profiler is a <del>refinement</del> patch in the [mongo-ruby-driver](https://github.com/mongodb/mongo-ruby-driver) to log all executed queries and their respective callers ([Ruby backtrace](http://www.ruby-doc.org/core-2.1.1/Kernel.html#method-i-caller)) in a [capped collections](http://docs.mongodb.org/manual/core/capped-collections/).
+The Mongo Profiler is a <del>refinement</del> patch in the [moped driver](https://github.com/mongoid/moped) to log all executed queries and their respective callers ([Ruby backtrace](http://www.ruby-doc.org/core-2.1.1/Kernel.html#method-i-caller)).

 It isn't replacement for the Mongo's built-in profiling, it is just a complementary tool to profile the queries with their respective source code.

 An interesting feature in the Mongo Profiler is that we can group queries by "life cycles".
-For example, in a web application it can be the `request_id`, so you will be able to see how many queries, how long did they take, the explain plans etc for each request.
+For example, in a web application it can be the `request.uuid` or the `request.url`, so you will be able to see how many queries, how long did they take, the explain plans etc for each request or url.

 ## Sample App